CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/academic_integrity.md

 dissertation, you will be able to see a TurnItIn report giving a similarity measure to other sources online and submitted in previous years.

-> [!NOTE]
-> You should not look at the similarity score by itself, instead look to make sure that large portions of your text do not overlap without proper quoting/citation.
+You should not look at the similarity score by itself, instead look to make sure that large portions of your text do not overlap without proper quoting/citation.
+We never take the similarity score at face value, and it is always checked by the Unit Directors, who are looking specifically for this overlap

->
->If you have any questions about similarity score, talk to your supervisor and they can advise you.
+f you have any questions about similarity score, talk to your supervisor and they can advise you.

 #